ENQUIRE NOW

 04 May 2021

 Grade 8 pupil Oscar brings an upbeat attitude and positive values to his education.
-Recently, we interviewed this Huili School Shanghai Academic Scholar.
-Here he shares with us how he discovered his talents in music and maths and how he is learning to be a global citizen who embodies the Huili Values.
+Recently, we interviewed this Hiba Academy Shanghai Academic Scholar.
+Here he shares with us how he discovered his talents in music and maths and how he is learning to be a global citizen who embodies the Hiba Values.

 Playing in an ensemble versus going solo